EsraaMoataz/landing-page/README.md

-3) When the section in the viewport ,this section is heiglighted and also the link corresponding to it.
+3) When the section is in the viewport ,this section is highlighted and also the link corresponding to it.

-   -> Add event listner to the window which the listner of this event is a function called "window_scrolling" ->Inside this function
+   -> Add event listner to the window which the listner of this event is a function called "window_scrolling"

+   -> Inside this function:

+         1. check if there is no scrolling in the page using condition "document.documentElement.scrollTop==0 ",clear active class from all sections and all links .

+         2. Using for..of loop to iterate through all the sections to:

+               >> get boundry of each section using method ".getBoundingClientRect()"

+               >> and check "if(top_section>0 && bottom_section<window.innerHeight)" ,add class"your-active-class"  to this
+                 section and that link.

 4) Add a scroll to top button.